NotNierPea/RushMod-T8/README.md

 - Gamemods to Choose From at The Start of The Game -> Skip to Boss Fight, or Skip Some Main Quest Steps!, etc
 - Weapons/Perks/PAP to Choose From at The Start of The Game
 - Custom Huds - Zombies Count (Only Works for Host)
+- Some Secret and Useless EEs (Some Maps)
 - Modified Main Quest Cutscenes (All Maps)
 - Custom/Buffed Boss Fights
 - Start The Game at Round 256